postcss/autoprefixer/README.md

 Autoprefixer can be used to translate modern CSS Grid syntax into IE 10 and IE 11 syntax, but this polyfill will not work in 100% of cases.
 This is why it is disabled by default.

-First, you need to enable Grid prefixes by using either the `grid: true` option or the `/* autoprefixer grid: autoplace */` control comment.
+First, you need to enable Grid prefixes by using either the `grid: "autoplace"` option or the `/* autoprefixer grid: autoplace */` control comment.

 Second, you need to test every fix with Grid in IE. It is not an enable and forget feature, but it is still very useful.